armanabraham/NLP/README.txt

 The goal is to perform natural language analysis of Benjamin Franklin's Autobiography.
 Eventually, I would like to turn this into a Shiny app.
-I don't know exactly what I do want to achieve through this analysis, but I will play by ear and learn along the way.